pdolezal/net.yetamine.lang/README.md

 What can be found here:

-* A utility for smart quoting of values for message formatting (especially for logging and debugging purposes).
-* Support for adapting arbitrary objects for use in try-with-resources.
-* Support classes for dealing with `TimeUnit`-based quantities.
+* Trivalent logic value type `Trivalent`.
 * Simple fix-sized containers like `Tuple2` and `Tuple3`.
 * A mutable `Box` for objects, which is useful for accumulators and for "out" method parameters.
-* Companions for `Optional`: `Choice` and `Single`.
+* Companions for `Optional`: `Choice` and `Single`. `Traversing` is notable as well.
-* Trivalent logic value type `Trivalent`.
-* `Cloneable` support – no more fiddling with reflection at home.
+* Some minor utilities for using functional interfaces.
+* Support classes for dealing with `TimeUnit`-based quantities.
+* Support for adapting arbitrary objects for use in try-with-resources.
 * Support for serializable singleton and multiton implementations.
-* And some more minor additions, mostly to ease working with functional interfaces.
-Especially interesting is the `Traversing` interface that shows a pattern to `null`-safe traversal through graph structures (this should interest all JSON lovers).
+* `Cloneable` support: no more fiddling with reflection.
+* Several formatting utilities.

 ## Examples ##